Our Creation Story

 Sally Paulin accepted Wendy’s invitation to join the team in December 2010.
 Sally’s heartfelt commitment to her sustainability teaching using Theory U broadened the group’s ability to support change makers by helping them to understand the bigger picture in the 6th Key of Kindness™.
 She also taught the group to be present for the future they were co-creating.

-Now there was a whole team around Resilient Leadership™:
+Now there was a whole community around Resilient Leadership™:

 During the team dialogues, the current version of the image emerged — the lion family which we gratefully included in our website banner.
 This was a good time to reflect on the many people who had been part of its creation.
 As well those listed above, others who had been part of the journey included Roberta Mead, Tony Manso, Ken Holzman, Paul Chatfeild-Clarke, Digby Scott, Marie Finlay, Phillip Ng, Andrew Nelson and Michael Van Der Zanden.

 By the time Carla Van Raay signed up to undertake Resilient Leadership™ in December 2015, the group had co-created a unique and profoundly helpful reference book with associated mentoring, underpinned by the 7 Keys of Kindness™ Journey.
 Carla took all the time that she needed to work with each of the mentors — Anne, Alfred, Catlyne, Sue, George, Sally and Wendy — before completing her goal in early 2017.
 She has remained a valued and enthusiastic member of the community ever since.